DavidMertz/ML-Webinar/Script.md

 Much of what you will probably do in exploration and cleaning of datasets will utilize Pandas, which is a rich library for exactly those tasks.
 This lesson does most of its work using that tool.
 Pandas is not a per se requirement for scikit-learn, but they play very well together.

-At the end of this lesson, you will have an initial idea of how to get a "feel" for your data and be able to think about likely problems and anamolies within novel datasets.
+At the end of this lesson, you will have an initial idea of how to get a "feel" for your data and be able to think about likely problems and anomalies within novel datasets.
 After many years of practice as a working data scientist, you will be highly skilled at these same judgements.

 ## Lesson 3: Classification